 The credit limit on your credit card is the maximum balance you're allowed to have on your card at a given time.
-The size of your credit limit affects the purchasing power your have with your credit card, i.e. the larger your credit limit, the more you can purchase.
+The size of your credit limit affects the purchasing power you have with your credit card—the larger your credit limit, the more you can purchase.
 Once you reach your credit limit, your creditor won't let you make any additional purchases until you pay off some of your outstanding balance.

-Unfortunately, it's impossible to predict what your credit limit will be until after you're approved.
-Credit card issuers use a variety of factors to set the credit limit for credit cards and until they've considered these factors, they can't offer a firm credit limit to you.
+Credit card issuers use a variety of factors to set the credit limit for credit cards, and until they've considered these factors, they can't offer a firm credit limit to you.

 Factors That Affect Your Credit Limit

 Think of credit cards as a product with predefined features.
 Like the interest rate and fees, credit limits are another predefined feature.
 How credit limit is set depends on the credit card.

 Some credit cards have a specific credit limit, $1,000 for example, that every approved cardholder receives, regardless of other factors.
 Other credit cards have a credit limit rate and approved cardholders are assigned a credit limit within that range.
 For example, possible credit limits for a particular card may fall between $5,000 and $10,000.
 The most well-qualified applications will be approved for a credit limit on the higher end of the range.

 It would be nice if they did, but credit card issuers don't publish the credit limits for credit cards.
 If you poke around popular credit card review websites, you may find user-submitted information about credit limits for various credit cards.

 The amount of money you make generally affects the amount you can afford to pay.
 While you have a better chance of getting approved for a higher credit limit if you have a high income, there's no guarantee that your income will get you a high credit limit.
 Other factors, like the type of credit card, still come into play.